wware/swe-process/README.md

 ## What is this all about?

 As software developers, we have no viable choice but to embrace AI-assisted software design and development.
-What follows in my attempt to come up with a process that produces bulletproof, trustworthy designs and code.
+What follows is my attempt to come up with a process that produces bulletproof, trustworthy designs and code.